Scaffold-Stark/speedrunstark/README.md

 📚 This challenge is modeled after one of the first crypto-backed stablecoins called Dai - back when the only thing backing it was a single collateral type.
 Later Dai would allow multiple types of collateral and change its design somewhat.
 The version we are building is commonly referred to as "single collateral Dai".

-⚠️ You are highly encouraged to have completed the [Over-collateralized Lending challenge](https://speedrunstark.com/challenge/over-collateralized-lending) prior to attempting this one since we will be building on that same basic system but won't be discussing it in detail.

-💬 Meet other builders working on this challenge and get help in the [Stablecoin Challenge Telegram](https://t.me/+y93US5WbP5dkNDFh)
+💬 Meet other builders working on this challenge and get help in the [Stablecoin Challenge Telegram](https://t.me/+wO3PtlRAreo4MDI9)

 ---